 Flowers in the Thompson Okanagan, Photo Allen Jones

-Sorrento, located in the Thompson Okanagan region, straddles the Trans-Canada Highway, lining the south shore of Shuswap Lake.
+Sorrento, located in the Thompson Okanagan region of British Columbia, straddles the Trans-Canada Highway, lining the south shore of Shuswap Lake.
 It is 25 km (15 mi) east of Chase and 45 km (28 mi) northwest of Salmon Arm on Hwy 1.

 Originally known as Trapper’s Landing, after the meeting place of Shuswap Indian trappers returning with their furs, the town was renamed by James Kinghorn after the Italian town of Sorrento, because Copper Island on Shuswap Lake reminded him of the Isle of Capri, off Sorrento in Italy.